lars-t-hansen/moz-sandbox/swat/ROADMAP.md

   Might preserve quotient and remainder as names.
   Might allow / on FP numbers, or yield FP results even from int operands?
 - eqv? should translate to eq? or = depending on types of operands...
+- = on references to class types, this needs to go through JS.
+  Though it's possible the syntax here is "eq?" and that "=" is reserved for numbers.
+Also see note on eqv? above

 swat1: